-I decided that there was need for swimming teachers when our eldest son was 2, and friends’ 3-year-old son went missing on their farm and was found drowned in the irrigation channel (we lived opposite the local swimming pool).
+I decided that there was a need for swimming teachers when our eldest son was 2, and a friend’s 3-year-old son went missing on their farm and was found drowned in the irrigation channel (we lived opposite the local swimming pool).
 I found out that in our small town there was only one qualified swim teacher in our area, who was also helping with the school swimming program with volunteers.

 I am now qualified in Teacher of Swimming and Water Safety as well as a Baby and Infant, Competitive Strokes, People with Disabilities and my latest qualification is with Autism Swim.

 “The new knowledge that I have received by doing Autism Swim’s course has been amazing, all the new skills can be used not only with ASD students but all students.”

 I would recommend this course to all swimming teachers, as the knowledge you will take away will be invaluable to your students.

 In my years as a qualified teacher, I have always had a love for teaching children and adults that need that little bit extra – I taught a boy that lost both his eyes at the age of 4, a boy who lost his foot through a farm accident at 18 months (Col is now swimming competitively in National Comps) a gentleman who was 89 years of age and had never learnt, as well as lots of children with special needs – this is the area that is most important to me.